renaynay/TWIL/README.md

-# this week i learned
+# i learned

-Weekly posts about something new I learned related to software.
+Sporadic posts about something new I learned related to software.

 Find an inaccuracy?
 Submit an issue to discuss or a PR to fix it.